Lumi-supercomputer/lumi-userguide/docs/software/installing/python.md

 containers][singularity-containers] for managing Python installations.
 Using a container solves the "many small files" performance problem and makes it easy to manage multiple different Python environments at the same time.
-To use a container, you may either [use an existing container](#use-an-existing-container) or [build a container taylored to your needs](#use-a-container-you-build-specifically-tailored-to-your-needs).
+To use a container, you may either [use an existing container](#use-an-existing-container) or [build a container tailored to your needs](#use-a-container-you-build-specifically-tailored-to-your-needs).

 ### Use an existing container

-If somebody is already publishing a container which includes the Python pacakages you need, e.g. this [PyTorch ROCm container](https://hub.docker.com/r/rocm/pytorch), you may [pull and use that container][pull-container].
+If somebody is already publishing a container which includes the Python packages you need, e.g. this [PyTorch ROCm container](https://hub.docker.com/r/rocm/pytorch), you may [pull and use that container][pull-container].